Additional Configuration

 The plugin cannot migrate existing files from MongoDB to MinIO.
 It has to be turned on when Appmixer is installed before the files are created.
 If you already have files in MongoDB and want to start using MinIO, you have to migrate the data.

-to the SYSTEM_PLUGINS (comma-separated list of plugins) ENV variable (this variable cannot be set dynamically through the Backoffice - System Configuration):
+To enable the plugin, add `minio` to the SYSTEM\_PLUGINS (comma-separated list of plugins) ENV variable (this variable cannot be set dynamically through the Backoffice - System Configuration):

 # Turning on the plugin